-We can all benefit from using a workflow.
-This is a great way to make sure you do everything you need to step-by-step, in a timely manner.
+We can all benefit from using a well-organized workflow.
+This is a great way to make sure you do everything you need to.

-This is a perfect way to tackle a paid newborn photograph session.
+It is also a perfect way to tackle a paid newborn portraiture session.
 It ensures that everything goes according to plan without missing or losing images.

-All our tips covering the workflow are here, in our article.
+All our tips covering the workflow are here, in this article.

 No doubt you will take hundreds of images of the newborns to make sure you have a few perfect ones.
 After ten different poses and angles, you could end up with a thousand.

-How are you going to cull and edit all these images that makes sense timewise?
+How are you going to cull and edit all these images that make sense timewise?
 One way to do this in Lightroom is to batch-process images at the same time, in one go.

 A hundred images of a particular angle will have the same light.
-So when you correct the light for one, you can apply the ajdustments quickly to the other 99.
+So when you correct the light for one, you can apply the adjustments quickly to the other 99.

 One way we can achieve this is by using presets.
-These are pre-made adjustments other photographers have created for you to use on your images.
+These are pre-made adjustments other photographers have created.
+You are free to use them on your own images.

-Read here on all the information you need on cutting down your editing time substantially.
+Read here on all the information you need on cutting down your editing time.

 The best way to edit images into stunning captures is to make sure you get as close as you can with the photograph.
 You can’t fix an angle problem in Lightroom.